UMR-CNRM/UMR-CNRM.github.io/index.md

 1. set a github.com personal account (e.g. "PrenomNomMF") with your MF e-mail address
 2. send an e-mail to ???? asking to become a member of the organization, providing your github.com account user id.
-3. you will receive an invitation to join the organization, that you will have to accept.
+3. you will receive an invitation to join the organization, that you will just have to accept.

 Connectivity:
 -------------